 An essential component for a tablet, and these are also common in Chromebooks.
 With Windows laptops however, it’s often only a feature of more expensive models.

-Not strictly part of your computer, but you may be offered some Cloud storage as part of the purchase – especially if the local storage is not that great.
-Using this, you will be able to access your files wherever you are and on any device.
+Not strictly part of a computer, but someone may be offered some Cloud storage as part of the purchase – especially if the local storage is not that great.
+Using this, a user will be able to access their files wherever they are and on any device.
 It’s paid for through a monthly or yearly contract and prices are typically £16/ year for 100GB, £25/ year for 200GB and £80/ year for 2TB.

 Score your choice of computer